Credit Cards Cash Back Credit Cards

 1. Eligibility requirements

 Chase cards generally require a good or excellent credit score to be approved.
 That’s at least a 670 on the FICO scoring model.
-Note that the Chase Freedom Rise has less strict requirements, so you could qualify with a fair or bad credit score.
+Note that the Chase Freedom Rise has less strict requirements, so you could qualify with a fair or bad credit score or no credit history at all.
 That makes it a good card to get started with if you’re a credit card beginner or new to the Chase bank ecosystem.

 Keep in mind